12 Best medium format cameras: (2023 Guide & Reviews)

 My association with fashion photography started in 2010, and at first, I used to have a DSLR for my image-making.

-Recently, a friend showed me his pictures captured by a medium format camera, and I instantly felt flabbergasted and eye-pleasing color visualization with defined details.
+Recently, a friend showed me his pictures captured by a medium format camera, and I instantly felt flabbergasted by eye-pleasing color visualization with defined details.

 Therefore, I switched to Fujifilm GFX 50R.
 After learning about medium format cameras, I understood the best and worst cameras in this category.